Girish345/Netflix_Clone/README.md

 # NETFLIX CLONE

-This is a simple console-based game where you roll a dice and try to get the highest score possible.
+This is a ReactJS website.

 ## visite website: